“And I want a tea cozy. I don’t know what a tea cozy is, but I want one!”

 When I read this excerpt today, it seemed so clever and witty, evoking powerful thoughts about the beverage I so love…. tea.
 Enjoy.

 ‘It is very strange, this domination of our intellect by our digestive organs.
 We cannot work, we cannot think, unless our stomach wills so.
 It dictates to us our emotions, our passions.
 After eggs and bacon, it says “Work!”
 After beefsteak and porter , it says “Sleep!”
-After a cup of tea (two spoonfuls for each cup and don’t let it stand for more than three minutes), it says to the brain, “Now rise, and show your strength.
+Then, after a cup of tea (two spoonfuls for each cup and don’t let it stand for more than three minutes), it says to the brain, “Now rise, and show your strength.
 Be eloquent, and deep, and tender; see, with a clear eye, into Nature, and into life: spread your white wings of quivering thought, and soar, a god-like spirit, over the whirling world beneath you, up through long lanes of flaming starts to the gates of eternity!”

-Jerome K. Jerome, Three men in a Boat.
+Jerome K. Jerome, Three Men in a Boat.

 What type of tea does it take for you to rise and show your strength, be eloquent and deep or indeed spread your white wings of quivering thought?
 It would have to be a good strong cup of Yorkshire Harrogate for me!
-Here is a earlier post about Yorkshire.
+Here is an earlier post about Yorkshire.
 Please share your comments and take time for tea.

 “BREAD AND WATER CAN SO EASILY BE TOAST AND TEA’

 This is a lovely quote (author unknown) that came to mind this morning.
-I was actually making some Lemon Curd at the time but I also had a visitor in the Carriagehouse Tea Room at Selby Gardens that told me he would not drink tea because his mother always made him have toast and tea when he was sick!
-Of course she would, mothers know what is good for you.
+I was actually making some Lemon Curd at the time, but I also had a visitor in the Carriagehouse Tea Room at Selby Gardens that told me he would not drink tea because his mother always made him have toast and tea when he was sick!
+Of course, she would; mothers know what is good for you.

 I also felt sorry for him!
-Toast and Tea is a custom most of us have such good feelings about and I for one can sample this pairing at any time of day.
-There is nothing as simple or as tasty as toast and tea, unless you add a little lemon curd that is!
+Toast and Tea is a custom most of us have such good feelings about, and I, for one, can sample this pairing at any time of day.
+There is nothing as simple or as tasty as toast and tea unless you add a little lemon curd, that is!

-Lemons are in abundance here at the moment and as they keep arriving by the bagful at my house I just keep churning out the Lemon Curd!
+Lemons are in abundance here at the moment, and as they keep arriving by the bagful at my house, I keep churning out the Lemon Curd!
 I got myself a cup of jasmine tea and Lemons at the ready.
 Want to have a go too?

-This is a very easy recipe and method to follow.
-You will need preserving jars which have been sterilized in boiling water.
-I put the lemons in same water as it makes the juice release easier.
-I usually double up the recipe, but to make one batch you will need:
+This is a straightforward recipe and method to follow.
+You will need preserving jars that have been sterilized in boiling water.
+I put the lemons in the same water as it makes the juice release easier.
+I usually double up the recipe, but to make one batch, you will need:

-Juice and Rind of 1 lemon (I have been adding rind of an extra lemon too!), 2 eggs, 2oz unsalted butter, and 3oz sugar.
+Juice and rind of 1 lemon (I have been adding rind of an extra lemon too!), 2 eggs, 2oz unsalted butter, and 3oz sugar.

-- Place sugar and rind in large bowl.
+- Place sugar and rind in a large bowl.

 - Whisk eggs and lemon juice together.
 Add to bowl.